guillaumechereau/goxel/README.md

 Licence
 -------

-Goxel is released under the GPL3 licence.
+Goxel is released under the GNU GPL3 licence.
+If you want to use the code with a commercial project please contact me: I am willing to provide a version of the code under a commercial license.

 Features